Cats in ancient Egypt

-Cats were represented in social and religious practices of ancient Egypt for more than 3,000 years.
-Several ancient Egyptian deities were depicted and sculptured with cat-like heads such as Mafdet, Bastet and Sekhmet, representing justice, fertility and power.
+In ancient Egypt, cats were represented in social and religious scenes dating as early as 1980 BC.
+Several ancient Egyptian deities were depicted and sculptured with cat-like heads such as Mafdet, Bastet and Sekhmet, representing justice, fertility, and power, respectively.
 The deity Mut was also depicted as a cat and in the company of a cat.

-Cats were praised for killing venomous snakes and protecting the Pharaoh since at least the First Dynasty of Egypt.
+Cats were praised for killing venomous snakes, rodents and birds that damaged crops, and protecting the Pharaoh since at least the First Dynasty of Egypt.
 Skeletal remains of cats were found among funerary goods dating to the 12th Dynasty.
 The protective function of cats is indicated in the Book of the Dead, where a cat represents Ra and the benefits of the sun for life on Earth.
-Cat-shaped decorations used during the New Kingdom of Egypt indicate that the cat cult became more popular in daily life.
+Cat-shaped decorations used during the New Kingdom of Egypt indicate that the domesticated cat became more popular in daily life.
 Cats were depicted in association with the name of Bastet.

-Cat cemeteries at the archaeological sites Speos Artemidos, Bubastis and Saqqara were used for several centuries.
+Cat cemeteries at the archaeological sites Speos Artemidos, Bubastis, and Saqqara were used for several centuries.
 They contained vast numbers of cat mummies and cat statues that are exhibited in museum collections worldwide.

-Among the mummified animals excavated in Gizeh, the African wildcat (Felis lybica) is the most common cat followed by the jungle cat (Felis chaus).

-In view of the huge number of cat mummies found in Egypt, the cat cult was certainly important for the country's economy, as it required breeding of cats and a trading network for the supply of food, oils and resins for embalming them.
+Among the mummified animals excavated in Giza, the African wildcat (Felis lybica) is the most common cat followed by the jungle cat (Felis chaus).
+In view of the huge number of cat mummies found in Egypt, the cat was certainly important for the country's economy; it is speculated that cats were bred for the purpose of sacrifice and mummification, requiring a trading network for the supply of food, oils and resins for embalming them.